 “Life doesn’t make any sense without interdependence.
 We need each other, and the sooner we learn that, the better for us all.”

-However, I also understand that EBP’s are often centered on specific populations and do not often represent BIPOC or LGBTQ+ experiences.
+However, I also understand that EBP’s are often centered on white supremacist practices and do not often represent BIPOC or LGBTQ+ experiences.
 My overall approach incorporates a cultural lens to support clients seeking help with identity and other culture-based concerns (family, racism, sexuality, and religious trauma).
 As a mental health professional of color, I am committed to including much-needed conversations on the impact of racism and oppressive systems on BIPOC and LGBTQ folx.

-As a pro-sex practitioner, I also work with individuals experiencing sexually-related concerns such as sexual trauma, sexual identity, sex, and intimacy exploration.
+I am also a Sex therapist!
+As a pro-sex practitioner, I work with individuals experiencing sex-related concerns such as sexual trauma, sexual identity, sex, and intimacy exploration.
 I am passionate about working with individuals who want to explore sexuality, fantasy, and intimacy.
 My primary focus is to create a safe space to talk about sex, which is often still seen as a taboo subject.
 My hope is that through this explorative process, individuals will feel empowered and have the intimacy or sex they want.

 I am an EMDR trained Therapist (Eye Movement Desensitization and Reprocessing)!
 EMDR has been proven to be a very effective treatment modality for trauma and anxiety.
 If you would like to learn more, please click on the following link: EMDR